Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

 ## TaskItem
+- (add description here)
 ### Data fields
 - #### Object taskItem
-    - An object with fields describing the task like the due date, description, recurring info, etc
+    - An object with fields describing a task like the due date, description, recurring info, how much is completed, etc
 ### Methods
 - #### handleClick()
     - Displays TaskDetails component with more details about the task